bofenghuang/vigogne/README.md

 *The vigogne (French name for vicuña) is a South American camelid native to the Andes Mountains.
 It is closely related to the llama, alpaca, and guanaco.*

-Vigogne is a collection of powerful French 🇫🇷 large language models (LLMs) that are open-source and designed for instruction-following and chat purposes.
+Vigogne is a collection of powerful 🇫🇷 French large language models (LLMs) that are open-source and designed for instruction-following and chat purposes.

 The main contributions of this project include:

 - Open-sourced 🦙 Vigogne models for French instruction-following and chat
 - Efficient training code for fine-tuning LLMs such as [LLaMA](https://github.com/facebookresearch/llama), [Llama-2](https://ai.meta.com/llama), [Falcon](https://falconllm.tii.ae), and [FLAN-T5](https://huggingface.co/google/flan-t5-xl)
 - Generated, translated, and collected French instruction-following and dialogue datasets, along with the used scripts
-- Inference code and gradio demo, as well as detailed instructions for experiencing the quantized Vigogne models on your PC
+- Inference code, Gradio demo, and support for deploying within various ecosystems such as 🤗 Transformers, llama.cpp, FastChat, and vLLM

 💡 *The screencast below shows the current 🦙 Vigogne-7B-Chat model running on Apple M1 Pro using 4GB of weights (no sped up).*